slowernews/wisdom-tldr/README.md

 > *'Intelligence is the most sensitive trigger point for envy.'*

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

+> *'Só há consensos no 1º e no ultimo minuto de algo.'*

 CHALLENGE: Most criticism is envy but beware of blindspots.